Genta (company): Other Products

 The Genasense setbacks prompted termination of two other Genta projects, both in preclinical stages.
 Galaterone, a drug in-licensed from the University of Maryland, was a small molecule intended for treatment of prostate cancer.
 As a compound acting as both an androgen receptor antagonist and an inhibitor of CYP17, the drug appeared to have substantial promise.
-Upon Genta's termination of its license, Gelaterone was re-licensed to Tokai Pharmaeuticals, Inc. In order to expand its nucleotide franchise, Genta had purchased Salus Therapeutics and acquired a portfolio of small interfering ribonucleic acid technologies (siRNA), which also could not be developed due to financial constraints.
+Upon Genta's termination of its license, Gelaterone was re-licensed to Tokai Pharmaceuticals, Inc. In order to expand its nucleotide franchise, Genta had purchased Salus Therapeutics and acquired a portfolio of small interfering ribonucleic acid technologies (siRNA), which also could not be developed due to financial constraints.

 Company Operations

 With funding constraints and serial layoffs in the mid-to-late 1990s, Genta had been reduced to six employees.
 In 1997, the La Jolla facility was closed and the company was moved to Lexington, MA.
 A new CEO was recruited in late 1999 who opened a temporary office in New York.
 New Jersey was then a home for global pharmaceutical companies and experienced employees.
 Genta moved from Lexington, MA into temporary space in Short Hills, NJ, and then into permanent space in Berkeley Heights, NJ, where it remained for the next 12 years.